Everybody wants to drive relevant visitors to their website.

 How do you go from those basic one-word phrases to a bunch of long-tail variations?

-Head to KWFinder and enter your base term.
+Head to our keyword finder tool – KWFinder and enter your base term.
 You’ll see a bunch of related keywords alongside important keyword information, like search volume and a list of competitors currently taking the top spots in a Google search result for that phrase.

 Scroll through the list and tick any phrases that are:

 - Relevant to your base term

 - Likely to be searched by your target customer